jsbilton/mishmash/README.md

 ###Elevator Pitch

 >A progressive web application (PWA) that takes the hassle out of deciding where to eat for lunch.
-Simply shake your phone and MishMash will pick the best place to eat lunch based upon preferences and history.
+Simply click and MishMash will pick the best place to eat lunch based upon preferences and history.
 Easily access restaurant information and create reservations.

 ###High level Process